 <1:00 pm> Observe the Jaw-dropping Kishiwada Danjiri Festival

 Done filling up your belly?
 It’s now time for the Kishiwada Danjiri Festival!
 The spectacle to look forward to is the procession of men speedily pulling danjiri (festival floats that act as offerings during festivals).
 Watch as hundreds of people pull on ropes with all their might while heartily shouting out loud!
 It is especially riveting when they have to turn an intersection ("yarimawashi" in Japanese).
-It’s a constant fight against danger, as one mistake could make them crash into homes or light poles.
+It's incredible to see them in perfect coordination as they skillfully navigate the danjiri, which can weigh around 4 tons.
 This lively festival is full of thrills and surprises!

 ◆The best place to see this is KanKan-ba.
 The road is wide, so you’ll be able to see the procession turn a corner at an incredible speed!

 *There is a map of the full procession course on the official website for the Kishiwada Danjiri Festival (9 languages supported).

 ◆The Kishiwada Ekimae Parade, which occurs on the eve of the festival ("yoimiya" in Japanese) from 1:00 pm onwards, is a spotlight-grabbing event where danjiri will be pulled through the Ekimae-dori shopping street and Showa-odori.
 Get introduced to all the danjiri, listen to festival music, and watch a couple of performances by the train station square!

 ◆Don’t forget to watch the moment when the danjiri actually make their way to Kishiki Shrine (9:00 am - 12:30 pm)!
 This is called "miya-iri" in Japanese.
 Watching them run all the way up Konakara Slope and turn a corner is breathtaking!